octopress/octopress/README.md

 #### Generate Deployment configuration

-Octopress can generate a `_deploy.yml` file for your deployment method. **Remember to add your configuration to `.gitignore` to be sure you never commit sensitive information to your repository.**
+**Remember to add your configuration to `.gitignore` to be sure you never commit sensitive information to your repository.**

+Octopress can generate a deployment configuration file for you using the `octopress deploy init` command.

 ```
 $ octopress deploy init s3